nihongodera/php-mecab-documentation/README.md

 ```
 sudo php5enmod mecab
 ```
-Oce this is done, you simply need to restart your web server.
+Once this is done, you simply need to restart your web server.
 For Apache:
 ```
 sudo service apache2 restart